Maritime Alps

 The Maritime Alps (Alpes Maritimes /fr/; Alpi Marittime /it/) are a mountain range in the southwestern part of the Alps.
 They form the border between the French region of Provence-Alpes-Côte d'Azur and the Italian regions of Piedmont and Liguria.
 They are the southernmost part of the Alps.

 Geography

 Administratively the range is divided between the Italian provinces of Cuneo and Imperia (eastern slopes) and the French department of Alpes-Maritimes (western slopes).

 The Maritime Alps are drained by the rivers Roya, Var and Verdon and their tributaries on the French side; by the Stura di Demonte and other tributaries of the Tanaro and Po on the Italian side.

-There are many attractive perched villages, such as Belvédère at the entrance to the spectacular Gordolasque valley, some concealing unexpected architectural riches (for example in the south there are numerous churches decorated with murals and altarpieces by primitive Niçois painters).
+The mountain range is home many small perched villages, such as Belvédère, located at the entrance to the Gordolasque valley.
+In many of these villages, churches decorated with murals and altarpieces by primitive Niçois painters can be found.

 Borders

 The borders of the Maritime Alps are as follows (clockwise):